MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-uproject.md

 ### Create a symbolic link to Unreal Engine and change configuration files

-This solution is more fragile because it changes configuration files that may get reverted when doing an update.
+This solution is more fragile because it changes configuration files that may be reverted when you update Unreal Engine.

 For this example, assume that the Unreal Engine is located at `C:\UE_5.4` and your game is at `Q:\src\Game`